Jake Shimabukuro: Charity

+In 2025, he partnered with The Good Tidings Foundation to revamp the music room of Washington Middle School, where he attended.

 Personal life

 Shimabukuro married OB/GYN physician Kelly Yamasato in May 2011.
 They have a son, Chase, born in August 2012.

 Jake's brother, Bruce Shimabukuro, is also a well known ukulele player in his own right; he teaches ukulele and has released albums of his own.
 Bruce accompanies his brother on guitar on a track on My Life, and composed one of the tracks, "Ukulele Bros.," on Peace Love Ukulele.

 Shimabukuro's career-long manager was Kazusa Flanagan, a native of Japan who moved to Hawaii in 1992.